 Results of a Study: Treating Women with OAB with Acupuncture

 The Department of Obstetrics and Gynecology at Oregon Health and Science University in Portland verified the hypothesis that acupuncture could successfully treat women who experienced OAB.
 The study appeared in ‘Obstetrics and Gynecology’ in 2005.

 Researchers placed eighty-five women randomly in either an acupuncture group or a placebo acupuncture group.
 The placebo treatment allowed the subjects to relax, but did not include any of the pertinent acupuncture points that might help treat urinary incontinence.
 The treatments went on for four weeks.
-All women have been victims of Overactive Bladder, and they were most certainly fed up of living with the condition.
+All women have been victims of Overactive Bladder, and they were most certainly fed up with living with the condition.

-Both groups of women showed significant decreases in the number of episodes of incontinence; the acupuncture group demonstrated a 59% decrease and the placebo showed a 40% decrease in episode of incontinence.
-There were significant differences between the groups; those who had acupuncture went to urinate 14% less than they had previously, and increased the maximum voided volume and bladder capacity by 13%.
+Both groups of women showed significant decreases in the number of episodes of incontinence; the acupuncture group demonstrated a 59% decrease and the placebo showed a 40% decrease in episodes of incontinence.
+There were significant differences between the groups; those who had acupuncture went to urinate 14% less than they had previously and increased the maximum voided volume and bladder capacity by 13%.
 They also showed a 30% reduction in the proportion of voids associated with urgency.

 Preface to Acupuncture Treatments for OAB

 Acupuncture treatment for OAB always depends on the needs of the individual patient, but usually, the points are selected from the kidney, bladder and spleen meridians.

 In one MRI study, activating this point stimulated the hypothalamus and prefrontal cortex, thereby increasing serotonin; this justification lies at the core of the thought that acupuncture has a positive effect on Overactive Bladder.